cloudera-labs/cloudera.exe/TESTING.md

 ### Running standalone `molecule` tests

-Currently, `molecule` scenarios are located in the `extensions/molecule` directory.
-To run a scenario, execute `cd extensions` and then run `molecule`.
+Currently, `molecule` scenarios are located in the `extensions/molecule` directory of the collection.
+To run a scenario, change to `extensions` as your current working directory and then run `molecule`.
 For example:

 | Command | Description |
 | --- | --- |